 Research Populations

 This research was conducted from within the urban church population in Nairobi, Kenya.
 All research participants were pastors of churches in the Ngong Road region of the city with a few exceptions within the slum of Kibera and the city center.
-The churches that they hail from varied in denomination and size.
+The churches that they hailed from varied in denomination and size.
 Only three of the twelve participants were women.

 Theological framework